Long-simmered cabrito with green rice

 To make the cabrito:

-Heat the ancho chillies on a pan over medium heat till warm, fragrant and slightly puffed up.
-Add to hot water and soak for 30 minutes till soft.
-Remove from the water and remove stems and seeds.
+Heat the ancho chillies in a pan over medium heat until they are warm, fragrant, and slightly puffed up.
+Add them to hot water and soak for 30 minutes until soft.
+Remove them from the water and remove the stems and seeds.

 Add the anchos, strained soaking liquid, garlic, vinegar, salt and pepper to a small blender and purée to a smooth paste.